Goalsum/TataruBook/docs/tables_and_views.md

 In the bookkeeping method used by TataruBook, the two accounts involved in each transaction can contain different assets (e.g., two different currencies, or one a currency and the other a stock), such that the amount of change in the two accounts resulting from the transaction no longer adds up to $$ 0 $$ (except when the unit prices of the two assets happen to be equal).
 TataruBook requires that an asset be designated as **standard asset** (i.e., home currency), and all other assets are converted to standard asset at the corresponding unit price on certain date.

 In some views' names, non-standard assets may be named as **shares** and standard assets may be named as **cash**, but note that this is just an analogy for ease of understanding, and does not strictly correspond to shares and cash in reality.
-For example, if a user defines a standard asset as US dollar, then his Japanese yen cash holdings will be treated as "shares" by TataruBook, because the price of Japanese yen fluctuates, and Japanese yen cash holdings may generate gains or losses when valued in US dollar.
+For example, if a user defines a standard asset as US dollar, then his Japanese yen cash holdings will be treated as "shares" by TataruBook, because the unit price of Japanese yen fluctuates, and Japanese yen cash holdings may generate gains or losses when valued in US dollar.
 The amount of asset may not be a whole number, e.g. $$ 0.1 $$ or $$ 0.001 $$ is allowed for bookkeeping purposes.

 # Tables